 Money laundering is the legalization process of revenues from criminal activities.
 Money laundering poses important threats to the whole world.
 With the income they earn from crimes, criminals can have a greater potential to commit more significant crimes.
 The consequences can be unpredictably harmful, such as the financing of terrorism.
 Due to the significant threats of money laundering, countries and organizations across the globe have taken various measures.
 Regulatory organizations aim to fight financial crimes with various AML compliance policies effectively.
 Among these countries, Malta aims to prevent financial crimes with the measures it takes.

-AML Regulators in Malta
+History of AML in Malta

-Malta has enacted the "Prevention of Money Laundering Act (PMLA)" within the scope of combating financial crimes.
-With this law, Malta established the Financial Intelligence Analysis Unit (FIAU).
-The Financial Intelligence Analysis Unit (FIAU) is a national Maltese institution responsible for preventing money laundering and financing terrorism.
-The Financial Intelligence Analysis Unit is responsible for collecting and investigating financial crime information.
-If the unit examines the suspicious transaction reports and detects a crime transaction, the relevant action is initiated.
+In 1994, Malta enacted the Prevention of Money Laundering Act (PMLA) to be initiated as the primary law against money laundering.
+With this law, the Financial Intelligence Analysis Unit (FIAU) is established as the national institution responsible for preventing money laundering and terrorist financing.
+FIAU is responsible for collecting and investigating information about financial crime.
+If the unit examines a suspicious transaction report and detects a crime transaction, the relevant action is initiated as soon as possible.

-Anti-Money Laundering Solutions (AML) for Malta
+AML Solutions for Malta